 Survivorship Resources: Cancer.Net offers information and resources to help survivors cope, including specific sections for children and teens and young adults.
 There is also a main section on survivorship for people of all ages.

-ASCO Answers Cancer Survivorship Guide: This 48-page booklet can help with the transition into life after treatment.
+ASCO Answers Guide to Cancer Survivorship: This 48-page booklet can help with the transition into life after treatment.
 It includes blank treatment summary and survivorship care plan forms.
 The free booklet is available as a PDF, so it is easy to print.